 How is the Coronavirus transmitted?

 Like other coronaviruses - such as the common cold - the virus is spread via droplets when a person coughs or sneezes.
 It can also be spread when someone touches a contaminated surface such as a door handle.

-The situation is evolving and you should keep tabs on the latest news if you are planning on traveling to China and know what to expect.
-January 31, 2020 update:
+The situation is evolving and you should keep tabs on the latest news if you are planning on traveling to China so you know what to expect.
+As of April 27, 2020:

-Many of the most popular tourist attractions in China have been closed temporarily until further notice:
+Many of the most popular tourist attractions in China have begun to open:

 Recommendations and Precautions to Prevent Infection

 Some simple and common sense precautions all travelers and the regular population for that matter should follow:

 - Wear a face mask when out in public places.
 They are mandatory in several provinces.

 - Wash hands thoroughly and often